-Robinson gave an interview to Rick Florino that summer providing a glimpse into the band’s intent.
+Robinson gave an interview to Rick Florino providing a glimpse into the band’s intent.
 “For us, I think our mission statement is we’re the farm-to-table psychedelic band.
 In this day and age, the music business is talent shows featuring people who have fucking incredibly white teeth telling other people who desperately want to be famous they’re good or bad.
 Let people be interested in that, while the rest of us live on the outskirts of town in artist communes doing things everyone else only dreams about.

 “For people who want to be famous and make a lot of money, it’s probably a hard time in the music business.
 The only way you’re getting on a major label is if you sign your life away and you let all of these people tell you what you’re going to be and what you’re going to look like.
 Our idea for this was, ‘Let’s have a local L.A. band, just play in California, see where the music takes us, and have a good time’.
 13,500 miles and 46 gigs later, we’re a solid band that said, ‘Okay, now we’re going to go hit America’.”